The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

-The experimental effort to establish that these candidate materials realize the deconfined eQED phase at low temperature have largely been focused on finding evidence of the kinematic structure of the emergent particles of Fig.~\ref{fig:eQEDandAlpha}b.
+The experimental effort to establish that these candidate materials realize the deconfined eQED phase at low temperature have largely been focused on finding evidence for the existence of a linearly dispersing transverse photon and fractionalized gapped spinons -- the non-interacting structure of the emergent particles.
 However, the size of $\alpha_{\mathrm{QSI}}$ suggest that distinctive experimental signatures may actually follow from the interaction effects between the particles.
-For example, due to $\alpha_{\mathrm{QSI}}$, we expect the dynamic structure factor observed in neutron scattering to exhibit the presence of presence of well-defined spinon-antispinon `Rydberg' bound states, a strong Sommerfeld enhancement of the pair-production continuum at small momenta, and a strong diffusive suppression of the continuum at large momenta due to emergent Cerenkov radiation within the sample~\cite{Morampudi2020}.
+For example, due to $\alpha_{\mathrm{QSI}}$, we expect the dynamic structure factor observed in neutron scattering to exhibit the presence of well-defined spinon-antispinon `Rydberg' bound states, a strong Sommerfeld enhancement of the pair-production continuum at small momenta, and a strong diffusive suppression of the continuum at large momenta due to emergent Cerenkov radiation within the sample~\cite{Morampudi2020}.
 Observation of such effects would thus constitute strong evidence for the eQED phase in these materials.
 The values of the constants determined here are inputs for quantitative comparison between theory and such experiments.